-So, now when I see marketers in any industry or niche trying to highjack the brand name, hashtags, tag lines or even custom URLs of companies or people they are not affiliated with just to drive traffic to themselves or to cause harm, I do my best to contact the people or companies harmed.
+I started my business three years ago after looking up this site and learning everything I need to before heading into the market.
+So, now when I see marketers in any industry or niche trying to highjack any companies brand name, hashtags, tag lines or even custom URLs of companies or people they are not affiliated with just to drive traffic to themselves or to cause harm, I do my best to contact the people or companies harmed.

 I have also gone out and contacted the brand jackers themselves and in the majority of cases, I quickly realize this new generation of jackers, have no clue what they are doing is both unethical and illegal in most cases.

 When I ask what they know about copyright/trademark infringement laws, they are clueless.
 When I explain they are violating intellectual property laws, in most cases, you can hear the keyboard start to light up as they start to search.